Code-Institute-Submissions/Milestone_Project_1-5/README.md

 [here](https://longvn99.github.io/Milestone_Project_1/)
 ![Design](https://github.com/LongVN99/Milestone_Project_1/blob/a496c9ed26880e43e248fb220c388ca592c679a6/Mockups/Mockups.png)

+## UX
+Highlight the recommended movie to catch the user view and attention.
+To make the website simple for the user to choose the movie he wants easily.
+To give a brief information and rating about the movie provided by FreeTube.

 ## Features

 *  Allow user to watch movies freely
 *  User can see recommended movies of the week
 *  User can watch movie's trailer by clicking on the movie
 *  User can make request for new movies by sending messages in contact
+*  User can also report bug or give his opinion by sending messages in contact

 ## Browser support